j-p-courneya/shell-genomics/_episodes/02-the-filesystem.md

 ~~~
 {: .bash}

-You will see:
+You will see something like:

 ~~~
-/home/dcuser
+/Users/jpcourneya
 ~~~
 {: .output}

-This is the full name of your home directory.
-This tells you that you
-are in a directory called `dcuser`, which sits inside a directory called
+This is the full name of my home directory.
+This tells me that Im in a directory called `jpcourneya`, which sits inside a directory called
-`home` which sits inside the very top directory in the hierarchy.
+`Users` which sits inside the very top directory in the hierarchy.
 The
 very top of the hierarchy is a directory called `/` which is usually
 referred to as the *root directory*.
-So, to summarize: `dcuser` is a
+So, to summarize: `jpcourneya` is a
-directory in `home` which is a directory in `/`.
+directory in `Users` which is a directory in `/`.
 More on `root` and
 `home` in the next section.

 Now enter the following command:

 ~~~
-$ cd /home/dcuser/shell_data/.hidden
+$ cd {YOUR HOME DIRECTORY}/Desktop/CLI_Class_Directory/shell_data/.hidden
 ~~~
 {: .bash}